SharePoint/sp-dev-docs/docs/spfx/use-microsoft-graph-toolkit.md

 > Failed to execute 'define' on 'CustomElementRegistry': the name "mgt-xyz" has already been used with this registry.

-This error is caused by multiple SharePoint Framework components trying to instantiate their own copy of Microsoft Graph Toolkit.
+This error is caused by multiple SharePoint Framework components trying to instantiate their own copy of the Microsoft Graph Toolkit.
 To avoid this issue, you should deploy the `mgt-spfx.sppkg` package to the SharePoint app catalog in your tenant and update all solutions that use Microsoft Graph Toolkit to use the `@microsoft/mgt-spfx` SharePoint package.
 For more information, see the [SharePoint Framework library for Microsoft Graph Toolkit](/graph/toolkit/get-started/mgt-spfx?WT.mc_id=m365-29707-wmastyka) documentation.

 ### `AADSTS65001` error logged in the developer console